The first sheet: Dashboard

 For more information, see Bar chart.

-2. Add Customer as the dimension and Sales as a measure.
+Under Fields, add Customer as the dimension and Sales as the measure.

 Adding the line chart